MatthiasMoeser/MatthiasMoeser.github.io/about.md

 Complex systems and programming was added to the list while I studied [Human Decision Science](https://www.maastrichtuniversity.nl/education/master/master-human-decision-science) in Maastricht, Netherlands.

 ### What I strive for
+I believe every human should own their carbon footprint.
+That is a long way.

 My current learning goals are
 - expanding knowledge of product management methods and techniques